-HEFA processing reacts lipidic (oily) biomass with hydrogen over a catalyst at high temperatures and extremely high pressures to produce deoxygenated hydrocarbons, and then restructures the hydrocarbons so that they can be burned as diesel or jet fuel.
-The DEIR does not describe the project biofuel processing chemistry or reaction conditions; differences in HEFA refining compared with petroleum refining, impacts of feed choices and product targets in HEFA processing, or changes in the process conditions of repurposed refinery process units.
+HEFA processing reacts lipidic (oily) biomass with hydrogen over a catalyst at high temperatures and extremely high pressures to produce deoxygenated hydrocarbons, and then restructures those hydrocarbons so that they can be burned as diesel or jet fuel.
+Except for naming the two separate processing steps that would use hydrogen in repurposed refinery hydro-conversion process units to deoxygenate the feed (hydrodeoxygenation) and restructure the deoxygenated hydrocarbons (isomerization), the DEIR does not describe the project biofuel processing chemistry or reaction conditions.
+The DEIR thus does not describe environmentally significant differences in HEFA refining compared with petroleum refining, impacts of feed choices and product targets in project biofuel processing, or changes in the process conditions of repurposed refinery hydro-conversion process units.